coreos/coreos-assembler/docs/gangplank/usage.md

 - post_commands: a list of commands to run last (such as test or cleanup)
 - post_always: a bool that indicates whether the `post_commands` should _always_ be executed regardless of the success of the `commands` stage.
 - require_artifacts: the type of artifact that's required for work (i.e. `qemu` or `aws`).
 Stages will not start until the artifact appears.
+- request_artifacts: a list of optional artifacts that would be _nice_ to have, but are not blocking.
+- {return,require,request}{cache,cache_repo}: bool value that indicates whether to requires, require or return a tarball of the cache (`/srv/cache`) or the cache_repo (`/srv/tmp/repo`).

 To illustrate this, consider:
 ```yaml